-- More homogeneous speeds and reduced acceleration and deceleration phases lead to fewer perturbations and more fluent traffic conditions. - Higher compliance with speed limits leads to traffic condition more suitable for a section interested by road works, reducing sudden braking and consequent accelerations and thus limiting the creation and the propagation of shockwaves.
+- More homogeneous speeds and reduced acceleration and deceleration phases lead to fewer perturbations and more fluent traffic conditions. - Higher compliance with speed limits suggested reduce sudden braking and consequent accelerations and thus limiting the creation and the propagation of shockwaves.